Experience New Forest in Winter

 Top things to do in winter in the New Forest

-4. Christmas at Paulton’s Park.
+Christmas at Paulton’s Park.
 The magic of Christmas through little ones’ eyes is something the whole family can enjoy.
-The New Forest’s award-winning amusement park takes on a festive feel with Peppa Pig and friends getting set for Christmas.
+Paulton's Park, the New Forest’s award-winning amusement park takes on a festive feel with Peppa Pig and friends getting set for Christmas.